polkadot-fellows/RFCs/text/0047-assignment-of-availability-chunks.md

 1. By other collators of the same parachain.
 1. During disputes.

-Getting the right core index for a candidate is troublesome.
+Getting the right core index for a candidate can be troublesome.
 Here's a breakdown of how different parts of the node implementation can get access to it:

 1. The approval-voting process for a candidate begins after observing that the candidate was included.
 Therefore, the